lbussy/keg-cop/docs/api/index.md

 - **Valid Methods:** {file}`PUT`
 - **Data:** Ignored
 - **Response:** {file}`200 Ok`
-- **Description:** This endpoint will clear the update semaphores which trigger an update attempt initiated on a controller restart.
+- **Description:** This endpoint will clear the update semaphores that trigger an update attempt initiated on a controller restart.
 - **Error Message:** Any method other than {file}`PUT` will result in a {file}`405 Method Not Allowed` error.

 #### Set Calibration Mode